 Wacky Rigging with a Nail Weight

-Wacky Rigging with a nail weight is a very popular way to catch bass.
+Wacky rigging with a nail weight is a very popular way to catch bass.
 Sometimes this is referred to as a “Neko Rig.”
-Basically all you do is put together a weightless wacky rig, but then you slide a small nail style weight in the head of the worm.
+Basically all you do is put together a weightless wacky rig but then you slide a small nail style weight in the head of the worm.
 This set up creates some amazing action for your worm.
 It’s like a shaky head rig on steroids.
-The wacky rig keeps both the head and tail wobbling, but the weight in the head of the worm drops the nose of the worm to the bottom.
-On a tight line your worm will stand up and wobble across the bottom as you inch it along.
-It’s super subtle, and is the perfect imitation of something feeding along the bottom.
-The only down side to this rig is sometimes it is hard to fish down really deep.
-Typically it works best in water less than 15 feet deep.
+The wacky rig keeps both the head and tail wobbling but the weight in the head of the worm drops the nose of the worm to the bottom.
+On a tight line, your worm will stand up and wobble across the bottom as you inch it along.
+It’s super subtle, making it the perfect imitation of something feeding along the bottom.
+The only downside to this rig is, sometimes, it is hard to fish down super deep.
+Typically it works best in water less than 15-feet deep.
 Give it a try, you will be impressed.
-My favorite worms to fish with a nail weight are a Yamamoto 4 or 5 inch senko, or a fat straight tail roboworm.
+My favorite worms to fish with a nail weight are a Yamamoto 4 or 5 inch senko or a fat straight tail roboworm.
 They both catch bass.

 Wacky Rigging on a Carolina Rig (The Mowack!)

-Try wacky rigging your worm for a fun little twist to your carolina rig.
-This is just so different it can trigger some strikes.
-I first heard about this on some of the first old school bass edge dvd’s my brother bought for me.
-We both laughed at what they named this setup, “The Mowack.”
+Try wacky rigging your worm for a fun little twist to your Carolina rig.
+This is so different that the norm that it can trigger some strikes.
+I first heard about this on–some of the first–old school bass edge DVDs my brother bought for me.
+We both laughed at what they named this setup: “The Mowack”.
 Despite the name, the dude on the show was crushing bass on it.
-If all else falls, give them the “Mowack!”
-It gets your bait right down to the bottom, and both ends of your worm wobble enticingly as you pull the carolina rig along.
-The tricky part about this set up is with an open exposed hook in the middle of the worm right down on the bottom, you can oftentimes pick up a lot of grass or vegetation.
+If all else fails, give them the “Mowack”!
+It gets your bait right down to the bottom while both ends of your worm wobble enticingly as you pull the Carolina rig along.
+The tricky part about this set up is, with an open exposed hook in the middle of the worm right down on the bottom, you can oftentimes pick up a lot of grass or vegetation.
 You can fix this two different ways.
-This first is you can purchase a weedless wacky hook to use at the end of your Carolina Rig.
-The second way is to texas rig your small hook in the middle of the bait.
-Texas rigging in the middle seems a little crazy, but it pulls the bait from the middle to give the wacky presentation, and it keeps you from hanging up.
+This first, you can purchase a weedless wacky hook to use at the end of your Carolina rig.
+The second, Texas rig your small hook in the middle of the bait.
+Texas rigging in the middle seems a little crazy, but it pulls the bait from the middle to give the wacky presentation and it keeps you from hanging up.
 Check out the diagram below of how it’s done.

 I Hope you found these tips beneficial, and most importantly they help you “Krak” some bass!
 Let me know your thoughts on wacky rigging, and which of these techniques you’ve found success with in the comments below.
 I get super stoked to hear your thoughts.
-I recognize I’m not the end all be all to bass fishing.
-I’m a sponge for wanting to learn more and better ways to catch bass, so your comments mean a lot.
-There is a lot of good stuff out there, and I just hope to contribute by sharing with you what I’ve done that’s worked.
+I recognize I’m not the end-all be-all to bass fishing.
+I’m a sponge, wanting to learn more and better ways to catch bass, so your comments mean a lot!
+There is a lot of good stuff out there and I just hope to contribute by sharing with you what I’ve done that’s worked.

-The links above and below in this post are affiliate links were you can pick up baits, rod’s, reels, line, and anything else I use to “Krak” some bass wacky rigging.
-Krakenbass receives a small percentage of the sales through these links.
-I only use links to baits, and gear I personally trust and know work.
-I put these links to make them helpful for you, and not for the small amount I make for the sale of the products.
-I hope these products can help you “krak” some bass!
+The links above and below in this post are affiliate links where you can pick up baits, rods, reels, lines, and anything else I use to “Krak” some bass wacky rigging.
+Kraken Bass receives a small percentage of the sales through these links.
+I only use links to baits and gear I personally trust and know work.
+I put these links to make them helpful for you–not for the small amount I make on the sale of the products.
+My goal is for these products to help you “Krak” some big bass!
 Thank you for your support.